How to Identify the Signs and Symptoms of Prescription Drug Abuse

 Prescription drug abuse is an endemic across the United States and numerous European countries, as the amount of individuals seeking prescription drug addiction treatment continues to rise.
 In the U.S., prescription drug abuse leaders include stimulants, sedatives, tranquilizers, and opioids.
 The number of people fighting benzodiazepines or opioid addiction and seeking treatment increased more than 400 percent between 1998 and 2008.
 However, only one in 100 people abusing prescription drugs seek treatment.

 Prescription drug abuse often accompanies eating disorders as well.
-If you are a female struggling with eating disorders and co-occuing addictions, please view the information on our San Diego Eating Disorder Treatment Center Haven Hills Recovery.
+If you are a female struggling with eating disorders and co-occuing addictions, please reach out to us so we can discuss the best way to help you.

 Self-Medicating with Prescription Drugs